-The most common questions and answers relating to how we handle personal data in accordance with the GDPR at the Swedish Association of Graduate Engineers.
+The most common questions and answers relating to how we handle personal data in accordance with the GDPR at Engineers of Sweden.

 GDPR stands for General Data Protection Regulation.
 This is an EU regulation that is directly applicable in Sweden as if it were a Swedish law.
 It replaces the Personal Data Act, which will cease to apply when the GDPR has come into force.
 Just like the Personal Data Act, the GDPR regulates the right to process personal data within organisations and the manner in which this is done.